 Potential refugees to South Africa must show up to an official port of entry and will need to fulfil a set of prerequisites before they are granted refugee status.
 Interviews will be conducted and data will be collected from these asylum seekers while their applications are processed.
 If the alleged dangers faced by the asylum seeker are viewed as genuine, they may be granted various temporary asylum permits before eventually being granted a refugee permit.

 A refugee permit grants most of the rights that are enjoyed by regular South Africans with the notable exception of voting rights.
 A refugee permit is valid for two years but it is possible to have it renewed.
 After living in South Africa for a period of 5 years, a refugee may apply for permanent residency.
 If an asylum seekers application for refugee status is denied, they will be asked to leave the country or face deportation.
 Refugees and asylum seekers are also granted certain fundamental rights by both the South African government and by various charters of the United Nations.

 Generally speaking, a principle of non-refoulment is enacted when dealing with asylum seekers.
 Simply put, this means that a host nation may not send people back into an area in which there is a real threat of death or inhumane treatment.
-This includes instances of civil unrest or occupation and/or when there is a well-founded fear of being persecuted because of certain factors such as a person’s race, culture, political views, etc. Provisions are also may for the dependents of such individuals.
+This includes instances of civil unrest or occupation and/or when there is a well-founded fear of being persecuted because of certain factors such as a person’s race, culture, political views, etc. Provisions are also made for the dependents of such individuals.

 Disclaimer LAW101: All of our posts are for research purposes only.
 Law 101 aims to assist its readers with useful information on the laws of our country that can guide you to make decisions in line with the South African Governmental Laws currently in place.
 Although our posts cite the constitution in many instances, they are intended to assist readers who are looking to expand their knowledge of the law.
 Should you require specific legal advice we advise you to get in touch with a qualified legal expert.